njmiklos/thesis-scripts-har-smart-home/README.md

 - For top-level scripts (placed directly in `src/`), there is no subdirectory, so simply run: `python3 -m module-name`.
 - If you want to run a script that uses an Edge Impulse model, you need to make the model file executable first: `chmod +x '/your-path/to-model/model-file-name-os-architecture-version.eim'`.
 _Example_: If I wanted to run `src/inference/classify_with_ei_model.py`, I would run: `python3 -m inference.classify_with_ei_model`.
-# 🚀 Example Pipeline (WIP, TODO)
+# 🚀 Example Pipeline
 1. Data Collection:
+    - Collect Sensor Data: Install sensors in a household and collect data over time.
+Record the timestamps and descriptions of activities of interest.
-    - Create an Annotation File: List all annotated episodes and parse them using `parse_annotation_file.py` to ensure compatibility with other scripts.
+    - Create an Annotation File: List all annotated activity episodes and validate the format using `data_acquisition/validate_annotation_file.py` to ensure compatibility of the file with other scripts.
-    - Download Sensor Data: Retrieve data from your InfluxDB instance and export it to .csv files using scripts in the `databank_communication` directory.
+    - Download Sensor Data: Retrieve data from your InfluxDB instance and export it to `.csv` files using `data_acquisition/query_db.py`.
-2. Initial Data Exploration: Inspect your annotated data using `explore_data_pandas.py`, `visualize_data.py`, `summarize_classes.py`.
-Look for errors (e.g., sensor malfunctions), duplicates (e.g., multiple logs of the same event), missing or infinite values.
+2. Initial Data Exploration: Use scripts from the `data_analysis` directory to inspect your annotated data.
+Generate summaries and plots to check for sensor errors (e.g., malfunctions or dropouts), duplicates, missing or infinite values.
+Address issues early before further processing.
 3. Data Cleaning:
-    - Resample Data: Standardize sampling rates with `resample_df.py`.
-Sensors may have missed intervals (e.g., due to connection drops).
+    - Resample Data: Standardize sampling rates using `data_processing/resample.py`, especially useful if sensors missed intervals due to connectivity issues.
-    - Denoise Data: Remove outliers from faulty sensor readings using `denoise_data.py`.
+    - Denoise Data: Remove outliers and faulty sensor readings using `data_processing/denoise.py`.
-    - Synchronize Data: Align start and end times of all sensor recordings using `synchronize_data.py`.
+    - Synchronize Data: Align start and end times of all sensor recordings using `data_processing/synchronize.py`.
-4. Data Exploration: Re-examine your data to ensure cleaning hasn't introduced errors with `explore_data_pandas.py`, `visualize_data.py`, `summarize_classes.py`.
-If you see that the fridge opened at 3 AM, question your assumptions about the culprit.
-Is this a data issue or a sneaky partner?
-(Probably the data!)
+    - Annotate Data: Add annotations as a new column using `data_processing/annotate.py`.
+4. Data Exploration: Re-analyze your data post-cleaning to ensure no new issues have been introduced.
+Use scripts in `data_analysis` to visualize or summarize.
-5. Data Correlation: Identify relationships between sensor readings to uncover patterns.
-Use: `visualize_data.py`.
+5. Data Correlation:Discover relationships between sensor readings with `data_analysis/correlate_features.py`, and visualize them using tools in `data_analysis/visualize`.
-6. Data Filtering: Reduce redundancy by removing highly similar or irrelevant data to retain only meaningful features for model training.
-Use `filter_df.py`.
+6. Data Filtering: Reduce redundancy by removing irrelevant or highly similar features.
+Use `data_processing/filter.py` to retain only meaningful data for training.
-7. Data Segmentation & Balancing with `separate_into_episodes.py`
+7. Data Segmentation & Balancing with `data_processing/segment.py`:
-    - Segment Data: Split timeseries into episodes, e.g., daily or activity-based segments.
+    - Segment Data: Split time series into meaningful segments (e.g., per day or per activity).
-    - Balance Classes: Adjust for imbalanced activity distributions (e.g., too many ‘sleeping' episodes, not enough ‘cooking').
+    - Balance Classes: Adjust for imbalanced distributions (e.g., too many 'sleeping', not enough 'cooking' samples).
+8. Data Representation
+    - Add hand-crafted time-based features using `data_processing/add_time_features.py`.
+    - Transform your data completely by generating summary representations using `data_processing/compress.py`.
+9. Test Deep Learning or Foundation Models: Use scripts in `inference` to:
+    - Run inference with a local deep learning model or a foundation model via API.
+    - Measure processing time and memory usage.
+    - Save predictions for evaluation.
+10. Evaluate Results: Compare model predictions with true annotations using scripts in `data_analysis/visualize.py`.
+Generate visualizations to assess model quality.
 # 💡 Notes & Philosophy
 This code is structured based on my thesis needs (e.g., sensor types, locations, sampling rates), so it may not be plug-and-play for others.
 Full project details will be in my thesis.
 # 🛡️ License